jeremy-cxf/sigsci-iis-agent-module-install/README.md

 - accesskeyid [optional]
 - secretaccesskey [optional]

-You can provide an agent.conf in the same place you are running the script, and it will parse it and use that.
+You can provide an agent.conf in the same place you are running the script, and it will do some silly validation and use that.
 I have not tested it with a revproxy config yet.

 This tool will do the following: